gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 [[runners]]
   url = "https://gitlab.com"
   token = "RUNNER_TOKEN"             # Note this is different from the registration token used by `gitlab-runner register` name = "autoscale-runner" executor = "docker+machine"        # This Runner is using the 'docker+machine' executor limit = 10                         # This Runner can execute up to 10 builds (created machines) [runners.docker]
     image = "ruby:2.1"               # The default image used for builds is 'ruby:2.1'
   [runners.machine]
+    OffPeakPeriods = [               # Set the Off Peak time mode on for:
+      "* * 0-9,18-23 * * mon-fri *", # - Monday to Friday for 12am to 9am and 6pm to 11pm
+      "* * * * * sat,sun *"          # - whole Saturday and Sunday
+    ]
+    OffPeakIdleCount = 1             # There must be 1 machine in Idle state - when Off Peak time mode is on OffPeakIdleTime = 1200           # Each machine can be in Idle state up to 1200 seconds (after this it will be removed) - when Off Peak time mode is on
-    IdleCount = 5                   # There must be 5 machines in Idle state
+    IdleCount = 5                    # There must be 5 machines in Idle state - when Off Peak time mode is off IdleTime = 600                   # Each machine can be in Idle state up to 600 seconds (after this it will be removed) - when Off Peak time mode is off
-    IdleTime = 600                  # Each machine can be in Idle state up to 600 seconds (after this it will be removed) MaxBuilds = 100                 # Each machine can handle up to 100 builds in a row (after this it will be removed) MachineName = "auto-scale-%s"   # Each machine will have a unique name ('%s' is required) MachineDriver = "digitalocean"  # Docker Machine is using the 'digitalocean' driver MachineOptions = [
+    MaxBuilds = 100                  # Each machine can handle up to 100 builds in a row (after this it will be removed) MachineName = "auto-scale-%s"    # Each machine will have a unique name ('%s' is required) MachineDriver = "digitalocean"   # Docker Machine is using the 'digitalocean' driver MachineOptions = [
         "digitalocean-image=coreos-beta",
         "digitalocean-ssh-user=core",